Elizabeth Zephyrine McDonough

 Zeph has directed two pilots for Comedy Central, including a man on the street show Executive Produced by Jason Sudeikis.
-She's worked extensively in Late Night TV, where she has created sketches and field pieces for The Daily Show, Full Frontal With Samantha Bee, and The Rundown With Robin Thede.
-Her documentary Still Standing, following two comedians in their 80s, premiered at the Lower East Side Film Festival where it screened with a Q&A moderated by Tig Notaro, and went on to win the award for Best Documentary Short.
+Her documentary Still Standing, following two comedians in their 80s, won the ‘Best Documentary Short’ award at the Lower East Side Film Festival where it screened with a Q&A moderated by Tig Notaro.
 The film was acquired by The New Yorker, and can be seen here.

 Zeph co-hosts the stand up show Party Hat at The West Side Comedy Club and is a member of the NYC Clown collective ‘The Wüfpak.’
 She was once a stand in for Julia Roberts, but you’ll have to ask her about that in person.